cristovomgirodo/Solve-Quadratic-and-first-level--equation/README.md

 The file RunRealsComplexRoots.py will solve any complete quadratic equation a*x² + b*x + c = 0 and will get two reals or complexs roots of quadratic equation.
 Too will solve any incomplete quadratic equation as: a*x² + b*x = 0 if coefficient c = 0 or a*x² + c = 0 if the coefficient b = 0 and will get two reals or complexs roots.
 When run the file RunRealsComplexRoots.py into Python3-Idle3 or any other IDE provide new values to the coefficients: a = ?, b = ? and c = ? to solve any complete quadratic equation.
 The coefficients: a, b and c will can be positive or negative or equal the zero.
 When use the file RunRealsComplexRoots.py to solve incomplete or complete quadratic equations; but never use all the coefficients: a = b = c = zero.
 Too will solve any first level equation as: b*x + c = 0.
 To solve any equations of the first level run the file RunRealsComplexRoots.py and provide the coefficients: a = 0, b = ? and c = ?.
 The coefficients: b and c will can be positive or negative, but never use all the coefficients: b = c = zero.
 The file RunRealsComplexRoots.py will run into the Windows operating system without any change.

+# Note: In 20211019 the files: RunRealsComplexRoots.py and RealsComplexRoots.py was update.

 For example see the use of the file RunRealsComplexRoots.py below:

 1.)
 If the delta discriminant is positive( delta > 0)